 It called for plenty of veal, sliced hard-boiled eggs, seasoning, plus a dash of beef stock – and nothing more!
 I say, the pie dish was packed to the rafters with meat, and it took days to munch our way through this somewhat Victorian overindulgence!

-Now, I must admit, I’ve been a trifle reckless with our precious rations, but nevertheless, Miss Windsor has certainly prevailed, and will not see anyone go hungry in wartime Britain!
-You see, thankfully, vegetables are not rationed here, so without further ado, I whipped up this delightful pie which is full to the brim with nutritious vegetables, plus the addition of a solitary tin of garden peas that I found lurking behind a rusty old tin of Bird’s Custard powder – How spiffing!
+I must admit, I’ve been a trifle reckless with our precious rations, but nevertheless, Miss Windsor has certainly prevailed, and will not see anyone go hungry in wartime Britain!
+You see, thankfully, vegetables are not rationed here, so without further ado, I whipped up this delightful pie which is full to the brim with nutritious vegetables, plus the addition of a small tin of garden peas that I found lurking behind a rusty old tin of Bird’s Custard powder – How spiffing!

 Plus I threw in a smattering of garlic that I saved from dear Winnie’s allotment, which I chopped and dried during the summer months in readiness for a glorious pie moment like this!

 Darlings I'm feeling awfully parched now!
 So, before I pop off to warm up my darling Brown Betty teapot for a well-deserved cuppa, to be, of course, supped from my sage green Wood's Ware Beryl cup and saucer.
-I must say in the Miss Windsor household not a thing is wasted, therefore, Grandmother Josie would often trumpet: “Waste not, want not!”
+I must say in the Miss Windsor household not a thing is wasted, therefore, Grandmother Josie often trumpeted: “Waste not, want not!”

 Of course, she was absolutely correct, as I have very fond memories of my darling grandmother saving anything from a few grains of cooked rice, half a small boiled potato, to a handful of cheese crumbs that one would store in a Tupperware container and used to whip-up the suppertime classic of Welsh rarebit – I dare say, you never know when that morsel of food may come in handy!